Archive for the ‘Naming Your Business’ Category

 What’s In a Name?

-I was sharing with my dad recently about how we are converting over to the term “Administrative Consultant” and how the organization will be getting a new name and a new site and all the reasons why… chiefly, the fact that the Virtual Assistant term creates wrong expectations and understandings in clients and makes our conversations with them more difficult than need be.
+I was sharing with my dad recently about how we are converting over to the term “Administrative Consultant” and how the organization will be getting a new name and a new site and all the reasons why… chiefly, the fact that the virtual assistant term creates wrong expectations and understandings in clients and makes our conversations with them more difficult than need be.

 And he shared a story with me about one of our family friends that really illustrates how important a name or term is in educating clients about what you are and what you do and how it can hurt or help in your educating and marketing efforts.